-The PHA may permit a family to use any of the special housing types discussed in this chapter.
-However, the PHA is not required to permit families receiving assistance in its jurisdiction to use these housing types, except that PHAs must permit use of any special housing type if needed as a reasonable accommodation for a person with a disability.
-The PHA also may limit the number of families who receive HCV assistance in these housing types and cannot require families to use a particular housing type.
+The CCHA may permit a family to use any of the special housing types discussed in this chapter.
+However, the CCHA is not required to permit families receiving assistance in its jurisdiction to use these housing types, except that CCHAs must permit use of any special housing type if needed as a reasonable accommodation for a person with a disability, and the CCHA must permit a family to lease a manufactured home and space with assistance under the program.
+The CCHA also may limit the number of families who receive HCV assistance in these housing types and cannot require families to use a particular housing type.
 No special funding is provided for special housing types.
+Unless specifically modified by the regulations, housing quality standards apply to special housing types (Single Room Occupancy, Congregate Housing, Group Homes, Shared Housing, Manufactured Homes, Homeownership units) [Notice PIH 2023-28].

-Families will not be permitted to use any special housing types, unless use is needed as a reasonable accommodation so that the program is readily accessible to a person with disabilities.
+Families will not be permitted to use any special housing types, with the following exceptions:

+- If needed as a reasonable accommodation so that the program is readily accessible to a person with disabilities; and - The CCHA must permit a family to lease a manufactured home and space with assistance under the program.